Christopher Coutu: Education

 Coutu graduated from Norwich Tech High School with a certification in heating, ventilation, and air conditioning in 1994.
 From 1998 to 2003, Coutu earned multiple university degrees, including an MBA from Barney School of Business at the University of Hartford.
 To fund college tuition, he worked at the Mohegan Sun casino and also in social services.
-In his online biography, he claims he was the first in his family to earn a college degree.
+In his online biography, he says he was the first in his family to earn a college degree.

 Military service

 Coutu enlisted in the United States Air Force as an airman and completed the eight-month Avionics Guidance and Control Course at Keesler Air Force Base in 1995.
 He then served within the 16th Special Operations Wing out of Eglin Air Force Base, Florida, from 1995 to 1998.
 After his active duty service, Coutu served in the Air National Guard from 1998 to 2008.
 He was deployed to Kuwait in support of Operation Southern Watch at the time of the September 11 attacks in 2001.
 In 2004, he achieved the rank of Technical Sergeant as a Journeyman Avionics Technician and a Craftsman Education and Training Manager for the 103rd Fighter Wing in East Granby, Connecticut.

 In 2009, after serving in an enlisted uniform for 14 years, Coutu graduated from Officer Candidate School.
-Coutu now serves as a Captain Officer in the Connecticut Army National Guard and the National Guard Innovation Team.
+Coutu now serves as a Major Officer in the Connecticut Army National Guard and leader on the National Guard Innovation Team.
 Coutu remains active within the veteran community as a member of the Disabled American Veterans, VFW, American Legion, ESGR, AMVETS and the Association of the National Guard.
 In 2009, Coutu led an effort to reorganize the Norwich Area Veterans Council, a coalition of 20 veteran organizations in the region.

 Professional career

 Since 2006, Coutu has worked as an Industrial Engineering Consultant for the military, government agencies, manufacturing, and healthcare industries.
 In 2015, he earned the Army Leadership and Excellence Award for the 1109th TASMG, which saved hundreds of millions of dollars.
-He continues to serve as an Army Officer as a member of the National Guard Innovation team.
+He continues to work as an army officer as a member of the National Guard Innovation team.

-In 2004, Coutu transitioned to work as a federal GS employee within the Department of Defense's Department of Civilian Personnel Management Services, where he visited 300 companies from Puerto Rico to Maine and worked with management and labor union members.
+In 2004, Coutu moved to work as a federal GS employee within the Department of Defense's Department of Civilian Personnel Management Services, where he visited 300 companies from Puerto Rico to Maine and worked with management and labor union members.

 From 2002 to 2004, Coutu worked with his family's commercial fishing and trucking operation, Fitz-Sea.